bsimovic/bejn-shader-presets/README.md

 It's important that you get the path right because slang presets use relative paths.

 ## CRT
 The CRT presets use custom configured `ntsc-adaptive` and my own modified version of `crt-nobody` which is included in this repo.
-I have added an optional parameter that disables scanlines automatically if source content size iz above 240p.
+I have added an optional parameter that disables scanlines automatically if source content display mode is above 240p.

 ### Recommended core presets:
 - Atari 2600 - `crt-rf`